-Faculty of Engineering rules related to unauthorized electronic devices in examinations
+Below are the Faculty of Engineering rules related to unauthorized electronic devices in examinations.

-- Section 23.5.1(1) Permitted References and Aids, of the University Calendar states: "Only those items specifically authorized by the instructor may be brought into the exam facility.
+- 1. Section 23.5.1(1) Permitted References and Aids, of the University Calendar states: "Only those items specifically authorized by the instructor may be brought into the exam facility.
 The use of unauthorized personal listening, communication, recording, photographic and/or computational devices is strictly prohibited".
-Any violation of this is a violation of the Code of Student Behaviour. - On entering an examination, students must turn off all unauthorized electronic devices including but not limited to cell phones, laptops, tablets, watches with internet/storage capability, or other audio-visual devices.
-Invigilators should remind students to do this before the examination is started. - Such devices should be placed in a carrying bag or backpack, and placed behind or underneath the student's chair; or if the room is deemed capable, invigilators may ask all bags and backpacks be placed in a designated area and only retrieved once the examination is completed. - 4.
-Any student in possession of an unauthorized electronic device, regardless of perceived action, will be reported by the invigilator and/or instructor for investigation under the Code of Student Behaviour.
+Any violation of this is a violation of the Code of Student Behaviour. - 2.
+On entering an examination, students must turn off all unauthorized electronic devices including but not limited to cell phones, laptops, tablets, watches with internet/storage capability, or other audio-visual devices.
+Invigilators should remind students to do this before the examination is started. - 3.
+Such devices should be placed in a carrying bag or backpack, which should be placed behind or underneath the student's chair; or if the room is deemed capable, invigilators may ask all bags and backpacks be placed in a designated area within the examination room (front) and only retrieved once the examination is completed. - 4.
+Any student in possession of an unauthorized electronic device, regardless of action, will be reported by the invigilator and/or instructor for investigation under the Code of Student Behaviour.
 All such reports will be referred to the Office of the Dean. - 5.
 Students requiring a washroom break must present their ONEcard to the invigilator prior to leaving the examination room.
-Invigilators will be responsible for noting such students' names and exact time of departure and return. - 6.
-Calculators with storage capability other than approved programmable calculators are prohibited in examinations.
+Invigilators will be responsible for noting such students' names and exact time of departure and return.